 Master's in Counseling Programs available in the domestic U.S. outside of St. Louis and South Carolina

-While the Counseling Program at Webster University is designed primarily to fulfill the licensing requirements for Missouri, South Carolina and North Carolina, the inbuilt option of electives makes it easily adaptable to meet licensure requirements form almost all 50 states.
+The Counseling Program at Webster University is designed primarily to fulfill the licensing requirements for Missouri and South Carolina.
 The program consists of 42 credits of core coursework and an additional 9 credits of clinical coursework (3 credits for Practicum and 6 credits of Internship).
-Students may use the remaining 9 credits to take electives of their choice based on the elective course rotation as well as their own interests.
+Students may use the remaining 9 credits to take electives of their choice based on the elective course rotation, as well as their own interests.
 These elective courses can be used to satisfy individual state requirements for licensure, including additional terms of Internship to satisfy individual state requirements.

 Our professional counseling graduate degree program is divided into the following areas of emphasis with unique course requirements for each.

 Clinical Mental Health Counseling

 The MA in Counseling with an emphasis in Clinical Mental Health Counseling is the primary emphasis pursued by our students, and is designed for persons wanting to practice all types of counseling.
 In addition to the basic learning outcomes of the MA in Counseling, the core learning outcomes of this emphasis include:

 - Apply ethical and legal standards as well as knowledge of public mental health policy, financing and regulatory processes to mental health counseling.